flaviamoura/blockchain-apprentice-notes/README.md

-# blockchain-apprentice-notes
+# Blockchain Apprentice Notes 👩🏻‍💻
-This is a repository of Blockchain Apprentice Path practices and notes
+This is a repository of Blockchain Apprentice Path practices and notes!